apache/flink/docs/ops/python_shell.md

 Flink comes with an integrated interactive Python Shell.
 It can be used in a local setup as well as in a cluster setup.

-<span class="label label-info">Note</span> The Python Shell will run the command "python".
-Please run following command to confirm that the command "python" in current environment points to Python 3.5+:
+<span class="label label-info">Note</span> The Python Shell will run the command “python”.
+Please run following command to confirm that the command “python” in current environment points to Python 3.5+:

 {% highlight bash %}
 $ python --version